oliviawestmacottssw/SSW.Rules.Content/rules/are-you-very-clear-your-source-control-is-not-a-backup-repository/rule.md

 ---

-​Note: If you did not finish working:
+Note: If you did not finish working:

 - TFS put changes into shelveset
 - SVN put changes into sandbox / branches